AlexWootton/cat-fact-api/README.md

 ## Known issues

 - `KeyError` occurs whilst looping over the dictionary of facts.
 I have used a try/except block to bypass the issue as I was unable to get to the root of it in time.
-- Some unused imports and empty functions from initial boilerpolating.
-These have been left in place to demostrate what would have been developed given more time.